RatulSaha/leonardo-challenge-web-3.5-ratul-saha/README.md

 - [x] The `charactersList` file has a casing issue.
 The correct casing isn't cached, can be looked into later.
 Fixed by changing the filename for now.

 - [ ] The list of episodes in the character modal needs better handling when there are too many episodes for a character.
+Similar for when a location has too many residents.